dynatrace-ace/data-access-and-partitioning-codespaces/docs/E-metadata-enrichment.md

 ## How?

 Enrichment works different depending the technology.
 For us we found that it is a K8s running on GCP.
-The D1 CoE is also providing a detailed [guide](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1321173398/Enrichment+Technologies+Entities) for each technology.
+The D1 CoE is also providing a detailed [guide for each technology](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1321173398/Enrichment+Technologies+Entities) (_1 minute_)

-During this lab, we will focus on [K8s Enrichment](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1229849653/Enrichment+Kubernetes)
+During this lab, we will focus on [K8s Enrichment](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1229849653/Enrichment+Kubernetes) (_5 minutes_)

 ### Enriching our K8s Cluster

-#### First steps
+#### Overview

 4. Copy the [Enrichment Overview Notebook](https://guu84124.apps.dynatrace.com/ui/apps/dynatrace.notebooks/notebook/8e41313b-48fa-473b-a351-be9b3462c4f4) in your tenant, re-run the queries and understand the status for your customer